ebruchez/apple1-2519/README.md

 ## What's special about this specific board?

 The small-package SOIC-16 14557 chips used by the existing boards are not available from major electronics components stores (or only in very large quantities).
-When I built one, I had to buy the chips on eBay, and they are not reliably available there either.
+When I built [P-LAB's SMD version](https://p-l4b.github.io/2519/), I had to buy the chips on eBay, and they are not reliably available there either.
 However, the Wide SOIC-16 chips are easily available.
 So this board is a simple redesign to support the wider chips.
-I managed to do this without making the board larger, partly by putting all the decoupling capacitors on the opposite side.
+I managed to do this without making the board larger, partly by putting all the decoupling capacitors on the bottom side.

 ## Versions